Catherine West: Early life and career

+Parliamentary career

-She was elected Member of Parliament (MP) for Hornsey and Wood Green in the 2015 general election.
+West was elected to Parliament as MP for Hornsey and Wood Green at the 2015 general election with 50.9% of the vote and a majority of 11,058.

-Following the election of Jeremy Corbyn as Leader of the Labour Party, whose campaign she supported, West was promoted to the Official Opposition Frontbench as a Shadow Foreign Office Minister.
+Following the election of Jeremy Corbyn as Leader of the Labour Party, whose campaign she supported, West was promoted to the Official Opposition frontbench as a shadow Foreign Office minister.

-During the 2016 EU membership referendum Campaign, West was involved with Britain Stronger In Europe, campaigning for the UK to remain within the European Union, arguing that "Britain would be stronger, more prosperous, more secure and more peaceful" if they were to remain within the EU.
-West's constituency of Hornsey and Wood Green secured the highest remain vote in the UK with 81.5% voting to remain.
+During the 2016 Brexit referendum, West was involved with Britain Stronger in Europe, campaigning for the UK to remain within the European Union, arguing that "Britain would be stronger, more prosperous, more secure and more peaceful" if they were to remain within the EU.
+West's constituency of Hornsey and Wood Green secured the highest remain vote of any constituency, with 81.5% voting to remain.
 Following the EU referendum, West confirmed she would vote against invoking Article 50 should a vote come before parliament.
-Between September 2016 and June 2017, she was an officer of the All-Party Parliamentary Group on UK-EU Relations.

-In January 2017, West voted against triggering Article 50 of the Lisbon Treaty, the process by which EU Member States may use to withdraw from the European Union, along with 46 other Labour Party Members of parliament.
+In January 2017, West voted against triggering Article 50 of the Lisbon Treaty, the process to withdraw from the European Union, along with 46 other Labour Party MPs.

+At the snap 2017 general election, West was re-elected as MP for Hornsey and Wood Green with an increased vote share of 65.4% and an increased majority of 30,738.

-West was sacked from the Labour frontbench in June 2017 after she voted in favour of an amendment to the Queen's Speech which called on the UK to remain in the European Single Market, in defiance of the Labour whip.
+West was sacked from the Labour frontbench in June 2017 after she voted in favour of an amendment to the Queen's Speech which called on the UK to remain in the European single market, in defiance of the Labour whip.

+At the 2019 general election, West was again re-elected, with a decreased vote share of 57.5% and a decreased majority of 19,242.

-West returned to the Labour frontbench in 2020 as shadow Sport Minister, prior to her promotion to the shadow Foreign Office team under new Labour Leader Sir Keir Stamer.
-West is currently Labour's shadow Minister for Asia & the Pacific.
+West returned to the Labour frontbench in 2020 as shadow Sport minister, prior to her promotion to the shadow Foreign Office team under new Labour Leader Sir Keir Starmer.

+Due to the 2023 review of Westminster constituencies, West's constituency of Hornsey and Wood Green was abolished, and replaced with Hornsey and Friern Barnet.
+At the 2024 general election, West was elected to Parliament as MP for Hornsey and Friern Barnet with 58.7% of the vote and a majority of 21,475.

+On 11 July 2024, she was appointed as Parliamentary Under-Secretary at the Foreign, Commonwealth & Development Office.
+Executive Councillor of Hong Kong Ronny Tong criticised her for having a clear political stance, suggesting it would be better for her to resign from her position at Hong Kong Watch.
+Both Beijing and the Hong Kong government have repeatedly described Hong Kong Watch as an anti-China organisation.
+The organisation claims to have received a letter from the National Security Department of HongKong Police Force indicating it was suspected of violating the 2020 Hong Kong national security law.

+She is a member of the Fabian Society.